-Probation officers must qualify with the weapon that they carry.
-That is, you may not qualify with one weapon and then carry another in the performance of your duties.
+Pretrial services officers must qualify with the weapon that they carry.
+That is, he/she may not qualify with one weapon and then carry another in the performance of his or her duties.

 Due to the necessity of maintaining safe firing conditions any firearms instructor conducting either initial qualification or requalification training has the authority to restrict or stop the firing of any particular individual should he or she observe unsafe practices or the inability to properly handle a weapon.

-Following the completion of an initial qualification or requalification program, the district firearms officer shall forward to the chief probation officer copies of the scores of each individual taking the training.
+Following the completion of an initial qualification or requalification program, the district firearms officer shall forward to the chief pretrial services officer copies of the scores of each individual taking the training.
 Notation of these scores will be maintained in the employee's training record as maintained by the district firearms officer and should be included in the individual's personnel file for future reference.